hpe-dev-incubator/hpe-dev-portal/content/blog/accessing-dtap-in-pods.md

 > [Related GitHub Issues](https://github.com/delta-io/delta/issues/346)

 # Conclusion

-Distributed file system is fundamental for handling large amount of data.
-Managing those file systems are always pain for developer.
-DataTaps unify different storage resources into path that different clusters can use.
+A distributed file system is fundamental for handling large amounts of data.
+Managing those file systems tends to always be a pain for developers.
+DataTaps unify different storage resources into a path that different clusters can use.
 This helps you to get rid of time-consuming copies or transfers of data.
-More time on extracting business insight from your data, less time on handling tedious stuff.
-That's what DataTap can provide you and that's what HPE Ezmeral can provide you.
+More time spent on extracting business insight from your data and less time handling tedious stuff - that's what DataTap can give you.
+And that's what you get with HPE Ezmeral.